TopicosSelectos/ts-2019-project-SALVA2996/README.md

 # Project
-Read the questions carefully and code your answers.
+Read the questions carefully and submit your answers.